prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 Click on this button to start the pipeline.
 The logs are updated every 15 seconds.

-The default indexing processing using the example of 2000+ BBC news stories takes approximately 20 minutes.
+The default example indexes 2000+ BBC news stories which takes approximately 20 minutes.

 Don't navigate away from this page while the indexing process is running i.e. while the Streamlit "Running" status is displayed on the top right.